kavia-common/unified-hr-management-system-5562-5727/README.md

 - REACT_APP_SQLITE_DB_PATH: legacy/fallback only
 - HEALTH_SERVER_PORT: default 5001

-Resolution precedence for SQLite path:
+Resolution precedence for SQLite path (used consistently by both init_db.py and the health service):
 1) DATABASE_URL (only if it starts with sqlite://), else
 2) SQLITE_DB_PATH, else
 3) BACKEND_SQLITE_DB_PATH, else